princeton-computational-imaging/LITL-Optimization/README.md

 ## Contributions
 Please feel free to suggest improvements to this repository.<br>
 We are always open to merge useful pull request.

-## Acknowledgements

-This work was supported by the AISEE project with funding from the FFG, BMBF, and NRCIRA.
-We thank the Federal Ministry for Economic Affairs and Energy for support through the PEGASUS-family project VVM-Verification and Validation Methods for Automated Vehicles Level 4 and 5.
-Felix Heide was supported by an NSF CAREER Award (2047359), a Packard Foundation Fellowship, a Sloan Research Fellowship, a Sony Young Faculty Award, a Project X Innovation Award, and an Amazon Science Research Award.